ProGamerGov/Neural-Zoom-Legacy/README.md

 #Arguments

 `zoom_value`: The number of pixels subtracted from the width and height of your initial content image between each "frame".

-`rotation_value`: The number of degrees the image is rotated by between frames.
-Use a value of "`0`" to have no rotation between frames.

 `num_frames`: The total number of frames/images you want the script to create.